-This auditor's report relates to the financial report of the Union for the year ended 31 March 2015 included on the Union's website.
+This auditor's report relates to the financial report of the Union for the period 1 April 2016 to 11 August 2016 included on the Union's website.
 The Union's Committee of Management is responsible for the integrity of the Union's website.
 We have not been engaged to report on the integrity of this website.
 The auditor's report refers only to the subject matter described above.
 It does not provide an opinion on any other information which may have been hyperlinked to / from these statements.
 If users of this report are concerned with the inherent risks arising from publication on a website, they are advised to refer to the hard copy of the audited financial report to confirm the information contained in this website version of the financial report.